 Throughout the term we will be joined by numerous guests, artists, curators and scholars, contributing input lectures.

-This course meets twice a day every other week.
-See course syllabus for details.
+This course meets two times a week every other week.